-If you take money before age 59 1/2, you can be hit with a 10 percent IRS penalty on any taxable amounts in addition to income taxes at the ordinary rates.
-The full amount of your distributions is taxable if you could deduct all contributions at the time they were made; if only a portion of your contributions were deductible, that portion — plus all earnings — are taxable.
+If you withdraw IRA funds before age 59½, unless an exception applies, you can be hit with a 10% IRS penalty tax on any taxable amounts in addition to income taxes at the ordinary rates.
+The full amount of your distributions is taxable if you could deduct all contributions at the time they were made; if only a portion of your contributions were deductible, that portion—plus all earnings—are taxable.

-Fortunately, there are a number of exceptions in which penalty-free withdrawals can be made from your traditional IRA prior to age 59 1/2, though income taxes still apply.
+Fortunately, there are a number of exceptions in which penalty tax free withdrawals can be made from your traditional IRA prior to age 59½, though income taxes still apply.

 - If you are unemployed, to pay the costs of health insurance.

-- If the money is withdrawn to pay for "higher education" costs for yourself, your spouse, children, or grandchildren.
+- If the money is used to pay for qualified higher education expenses for yourself, your spouse, children, or grandchildren.

-Remember you must begin taking Required Minimum Distributions by April 1 in the year after the year you turn 70½ in order to avoid a 50% penalty tax.
+Remember you must begin taking Required Minimum Distributions by April 1 of the year after the year you turn 70½ in order to avoid a 50% penalty tax.

 A Roth IRA is significantly different than a traditional IRA.